MediaBlog

 Learning about sustainable agriculture at a local field site

-*Elementary Conversational Spanish (3 cr.).
 An intensive introductory Spanish course for students with little or no previous experience.
-Emphasis is on oral practice of themes used in everyday activities in order to provide the skills needed to communicate effectively in various aspects of the host culture on a day-to-day basis.
+Emphasis is on oral practice of themes used in everyday life while living in Costa Rica so as to provide the skills needed to communicate effectively in various aspects of the host culture on a day-to-day basis.
 No prerequisite.
+Three undergraduate units.
 See a tentative syllabus here (Adobe pdf document).

-USJ Credit: Español Básico y Laboratorio Pedagógico (BE 105).
+USJ Credit: BE 105; Español Básico y Laboratorio Pedagógico

-USJ Credit: Español y Laboratorio Pedagógico II (BEE 128).
+USJ Credit: BEE 128; Español y Laboratorio Pedagógico II

 NOTE:* Participants will enroll in one level of Spanish, depending on their experience level, unless they are advanced Spanish speakers.